StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/filteredevents.md

   <figcaption>Filtered event example: "Case severity has been updated to High or Critical"</figcaption>
 </figure>

 Selecting “FilteredEvent” opens an empty field where we set our custom filter.
-The filters will apply to the audit of every actions that are happening in your organization.
+The filters will apply to the audit of every actions that are happening in your organisation.
 When there is a match, a notification is sent.

 !!! info
     We recommend reading this [blog post](https://blog.strangebee.com/leveraging-thehive5-notification-capabilities-2-2/) that introduces the capabilities of filtered events.